Orexin/orexin-web/README.md

 - [ ] footer
 - [ ] language redirecting (cs/en), onload redirect depending on browser language preference
 - [ ] respo
+- [ ] activate preloader only if needed, which will solve blink and scroll up on load
+- [ ] SEO feature snippet